Working to make our waterways fishable, swimmable, & drinkable

 We work for a future where our children can enjoy clean water, no matter where they live; where waterways are free of toxic chemicals and pollution; and where all our communities are safer, healthier places to live and work.

 Our laws protect the beautiful natural spaces that protect and strengthen our landscape.
 Bayou City Waterkeeper enforces those laws to protect what we know to be important wild places for this and future generations.

 As we prepare for future environmental challenges, Bayou City Waterkeeper is working to improve the protections afforded by nature by encouraging investment in blue-green infrastructure, land preservation, and other measures.

 Our Commitment to Diversity, Justice, and Equity

 To accomplish its mission and lead from within, Bayou City Waterkeeper must be responsive to the needs of the community we serve.
 To that end, we are committed to embracing differences in race, gender, ethnicity, class, ability, religion and sexual orientation.
 We value people of all experiences, backgrounds and perspectives, and are dedicated to an organizational culture based on respect, inclusiveness, integrity, honesty and anti-oppression.
 We hold these values to ensure that marginalized and oppressed communities receive our attention and services when confronted with environmental issues.

-We commit to celebrating diversity, ensuring inclusion, and working towards equity in all we do.
+We commit to celebrating diversity, working for justice, and advocating for equity in all we do.

-- We believe diversity, inclusion, and equity are essential to our mission: Inclusion fosters the involvement of all persons and organizations that share our vision for a healthy planet.
+- We believe justice, diversity, and equity are essential to our mission: Inclusion fosters the involvement of all persons and organizations that share our vision for a healthy planet.

 - Environmental justice and equity-based values elevates the truth that everyone has the right to experience nature and have access to clean water, clean air, clean soil, and a safe environment.